rasmodev/Sepsis-Classification-ML-Project-with-FastAPI-Deployment/README.md

 ### Understanding the datasets
-I conducted an in-depth exploration of the datasets to gain insights into the available variables,their distributions and relationships, including:
+I conducted an in-depth exploration of the datasets to gain insights into the available variables, their distributions, and relationships, including:

 - i.
 Column Information of The Datasets using the .info method.